Simonetta Sommaruga: Political career

 Sommaruga's political career began as a member of the Grand Council of Bern from 1981 to 1990.
 She served in the municipal government of Köniz from 1997 to 2005.
 In 1999, she was elected to the National Council; in 2003 she became a member of the Federal Assembly's upper house, the Council of States, representing the canton of Bern.

 On 11 August 2010, she announced her candidacy to succeed fellow party member Moritz Leuenberger, who had announced his resignation, in the upcoming election to the Federal Council.
 Sommaruga was elected by the Federal Assembly on 22 September 2010.
 She was eventually elected for a full four-year term in 2011, before successfully seeking reelection in 2015 and 2019.

 On 4 December 2013, Sommaruga was elected as Vice President of Switzerland by the Federal Assembly for 2014, alongside Didier Burkhalter, who was elected President of the Swiss Confederation.
 On 3 December 2014, she was elected to the presidency for 2015, alongside Johann Schneider-Ammann as Vice President of Switzerland.
 Her first international presidential trip was to Paris, where she joined the Republican marches of 11 January 2015, organised to defend freedom of speech following the Charlie Hebdo shooting perpetrated by Islamic terrorists.
 She served as President of the Confederation until 31 December 2015, when Schneider-Ammann succeeded her.

 On 1 January 2019, she returned to the vice presidency under President Ueli Maurer.
 Sommaruga became President of the Swiss Confederation again in 2020, a year marked by the COVID-19 pandemic.
+She opened the 2020 Winter Youth Olympics in Lausanne during the opening ceremony.
 She was succeeded by Guy Parmelin on 1 January 2021.

 On 2 November 2022, she announced her upcoming resignation from the Federal Council.
 She stated the decision had come abruptly following a stroke suffered by her husband.